Spomky-Labs/otphp/Resources/doc/email.md

 ## Prerequisites ##

-If your using Symfony >= 4 be sure to install the mailer component :
+If you're using Symfony >= 4 be sure to install the mailer component :

 ```bash
 php composer.phar require mailer